 “As a user, I need nice keyword research features to conduct custom keyword research.”

-This says basically nothing for developers.
+This says nothing for developers.
 What does “good” mean for the user?
 And what is “custom?”
-To avoid confusion and long, unnecessary discussions with your team, create the acceptance criteria with them together, and use clear language to word everything.
+To avoid confusion and long, unnecessary discussions with your team, create the acceptance criteria together, and use clear language to word everything.

 Putting it all Together

 You can create a popular digital product only by researching and anticipating the needs of its users.
-Not having enough information about what they need can result in a product that has unnecessary and irrelevant features (or, what’s worse, a lack of the ones).
-Doing a user story mapping is a good way to avoid that.
+Not having enough information about what they need can result in a product that has unnecessary and irrelevant features (or, what’s worse, a lack of them).
+Doing a Agile story mapping is a good way to avoid that.

 Hopefully, this article gave you enough information to know how to create an effective user story map for a truly user-centric, relevant, and helpful product.
 So, over to you now.
 Do your research, and the users will pay you back nicely with high engagement levels and product reviews.